-In photos: Smog envelops Delhi-NCR as air quality drops, IMA declares public health emergency
+In photos: As smog envelops Delhi-NCR, a public health emergency is declared

 Ghaziabad and Noida with overall air quality index rank of ‘severe’ remained NCR’s worst-affected areas

-With the onset of winter, smog returned to Delhi on Monday, with visibility dropping to 500 metres.
-Air quality dropped to “very poor” on the air quality index across the National Capital Region.
+A public health emergency has been declared after air quality dropped to the “severe” category on the Air Quality Index in Delhi and the National Capital Region on Tuesday.
 The Indian Medical Association declared Delhi in a state of public health emergency, the organisation’s president Dr KK Aggarwal told ANI.
 “Schools should be shut and people must avoid stepping out,” Aggarwal said.

 In areas close to Delhi Technological University, an air quality index value of 441 was recorded on Tuesday, Hindustan Times reported citing figures from the Central Pollution Control Board.
-Air quality was “very poor” in Anand Vihar, while areas close to Burari crossing was relatively better with an AQI of 364.
+Air quality was “very poor” in Anand Vihar, while areas close to Burari crossing was relatively better with an Air Quality Index of 364.

 The level of PM 2.5 – particulate matter in the air that is smaller than 2.5 microns – touched 452, while PM10 rose to 336, reported The Indian Express.
 The visibility in the city on Tuesday morning dropped to 200 metres, according to Hindustan Times.

-Delhi’s overall AQI on Monday was 354 and it was 368 on Sunday, The Times of India reported.
+Delhi’s overall Air Quality Index on Monday was 354 and it was 368 on Sunday, The Times of India reported.
 Ghaziabad and Noida remained NCR’s worst-affected areas, recording “severe” category air quality.

 Smoke signal